EDUCBA

 • Inward & Outward movement of vehicles & materials

-• Labour colony / Accommodation for labor
+• Labor colony / Accommodation for labor

 • Staff quarters etc

-3. Prioritize the activities in sequence / preparation of WBS (Work Breakdown Structure)
+3. Prioritize the activities in sequence/preparation of WBS (Work Breakdown Structure)

 4. Planning & scheduling (Timelines)